contact@consultdmw.com

 Excel Macros to Fill Block of Cells with Random Numbers

-Days were that I’d input a value, copy it down and then across to fill cells.
-Or would input a RAND formula and copy that down and across, and then copy and paste-special to freeze the numbers RAND had produced.
+Days were that I'd input a value, copy it down and then across to fill cells.
+Or I'd input a RAND or RANDBETWEEN formula and copy that down and across, and then copy and paste-special to freeze the numbers RAND and RANDBETWEEN had produced.

 Bored with such repetition I've created the macro described here.
 It works for Excel versions 2007, 2010, 2013, 2016, 2019 and Microsoft® 365.